st4add/checkout-platform-task/README.md

 1. Navigate to Github Actions and select the Terraform Destroy Action.
 2. Next select Run Workflow and type in DESTROY to confirm you want to destroy the stack.
-3. The action will run and you application will be destroyed.
+3. The action will run and your application will be destroyed.
 4. Navigate to the AWS console and destroy the infrastructure you created as part of the pre-requisites if you don't plan on using them again.

 # Local Development